Cheapest Car Insurance in Arizona for 2026

 Get new quotes when your violation ages off and recover up to $39 a month

-Arizona insurers don't automatically lower your rate when a surcharge expires.
+Get new quotes in the month before your surcharge window closes.
+Arizona insurers don't lower your rate automatically when the surcharge expires.
 An at-fault accident adds $31 a month above the clean-record rate.
-A DUI adds $39 when switching to Travelers.
-Most carriers clear the surcharge in three to five years, with some DUI surcharges lasting up to 10.
-Get new quotes in the month before the window closes and don't wait for your insurer to adjust it on your behalf.
+A DUI adds $39.
+Most companies clear the surcharge within three to five years.

 5. 5